 Start Using Cloth Nappies at any age

-Whether your baby is 6 months, 2yrs or 18 months or just 4 weeks, there are no rules about when you can start using cloth nappies.
+Whether your baby is 6 months, 18 months, 24 months or just 4 weeks, there are no rules about when you can start using cloth nappies.
 Just Starting is half the fun!
 You can use Cloth Nappies at any age.
 Below we give you tips for each age!

 If this is your first time reading about Cloth Nappies, we recommend you read our Ultimate Guide to Cloth Nappies which is a long but very comprehensive article with excellent research that is one of the most read articles on the internet on this topic.